OdDev26/MoneyPal-Frontend/README.md

 # MoneyPal-Frontend
-The frontend of the moneypal application built with reactjs
+The frontend of the moneypal application built with reactjs and redux